torvalds/linux/Documentation/scheduler/sched-bwc.rst

 Writing any negative value to cpu.cfs_quota_us will remove the bandwidth limit and return the group to an unconstrained state once more.

-A value of 0 for cpu.cfs_burst_us indicates that the group can not accumulate any unused bandwidth.
+A value of 0 for cpu.cfs_burst_us indicates that the group can analt accumulate any unused bandwidth.
 It makes the traditional bandwidth control behavior for CFS unchanged.
-Writing any (valid) positive value(s) no larger than cpu.cfs_quota_us into cpu.cfs_burst_us will enact the cap on unused bandwidth accumulation.
+Writing any (valid) positive value(s) anal larger than cpu.cfs_quota_us into cpu.cfs_burst_us will enact the cap on unused bandwidth accumulation.